Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 Niral cast a glance at the male off in the distance.
 He wasn’t big—by Gaoian standards he was of average size, definitely towards the shorter and lighter side of the equation—but Melissa was right.
 He was *very* sleek and fit and well "put together."
 And his fur was short, glossy and all black, a rare combination.

-And he seemed friendly enough. "…I think you’re right.
+And he seemed friendly enough. "...I think you’re right.
 I’m gonna go talk to him."

 She trotted off, heart suddenly aflutter.
 Meanwhile, Melissa sat on the grass with the kids and the dog while the three happily played.